MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 Instead of defining the items that you wanna use inside a component, we should be able to pass them as an input to our component, same as calling a function and give it an argument.

-So Fisrt, we need to decide the sahpe of input to this component, in our example here, we should be able to pass an object with 2 properties, 'items', which is going to be an Array, and 'heading' which is a String.
+So Fisrt, we need to decide the shape of input to this component, in our example here, we should be able to pass an object with 2 properties, 'items', which is going to be an Array, and 'heading' which is a String.

 To do that we need on of TypeScript features called an **interface**, with the use of this features, we can define the shape, or the interface of an object.